-As a business owner are you worried about how your business would cope if you were to temporarily or permanently lose a key employee?
-If yes, you should consider key person insurance.
+As a business owner, are you worried that your business relies heavily on a key employee?
+If yes, consider getting key person insurance.

-Key person insurance, also known as key man insurance, helps protect a business if a key employee dies or becomes disabled.
-This coverage is vital for businesses that depend heavily on one or a few persons’ knowledge, personal network, or performance.
+Key person insurance, also known as key man insurance, protects your business if a key employee dies or becomes disabled.
+This coverage is important if youre business depends on one or a few persons’ knowledge, personal network, or performance.

-A key person life insurance policy is a plan purchased by a business on a specific person.
+A key person life insurance policy is purchased by a business on a specific person.
 The business is responsible for making premium payments and is usually also the beneficiary.
-If the insured dies, the business is given the death benefit, which it can use to cover the cost of replacing the lost key employee or any other expense.
+If the insured passes away, the business is paid the death benefit, which it can use to cover the cost of replacing the key employee or any other expense.

 What is a Key Person?

-If your business will suffer revenue loss if you lose a particular employee, that individual is likely a “key person” (or a "key man") for your business.
+If your business would lose significant revenues due to the loss of a particular employee, that individual is likely a key person (or a "key man") for your business.

 You can also identify whether an employee is a key person or not by considering the cost of finding a replacement.
 If your business would need to hire a headhunting company to find a replacement, the individual in question is likely a “key employee.”